 - ½ cup uncooked bulgur wheat

 - salt and pepper to taste

-Using a cookie scoop (if you have one - otherwise just use a tbsp and form into a ball with moistened hands), scoop balls of the dough onto the parchment lined tray
+- Using a cookie scoop (if you have one - otherwise just use a tablespoon and form into a ball with moistened hands), scoop balls of the dough onto the parchment lined tray